 I will email this recipe to you, so you can come back to it later!

-Step 5: Add the pumpkin, egg, condensed milk, and spices to a large mixing bowl.
+Step 5: To make the pumpkin filling, add the pumpkin, egg, condensed milk, and spices to a large mixing bowl.

-Step 6: Use a whisk to whip the wet ingredients together.
-Preheat the oven to 350ยบ F. Set the oven rack to the middle of the oven.
+Step 6: Use a whisk to combine the wet ingredients.
+Preheat the oven to 350º F.

 Photos of the pumpkin pie before and after baking.